gasi/sea2ny/_posts/2017-04-23-night-before.md

 software engineer for the past 7 years, to discover the gems of this beautiful country, and to connect with people, whether from my past or to meet new faces.

 Please join me on this adventure!
-You can reach me via <daniel@gasienica.ch> if you have any suggestions for places to visit or live along the route and would like to meet up and/or have a couch/shower to offer.
+You can reach me via <daniel@gasienica.ch> or [@gasi](https://twitter.com/gasi) if you have any suggestions for places to visit or live along the route and would like to meet up and/or have a couch/shower to offer.

 <div class="post-image post-image--split">
   <img src="/img/DG-2017-03-08-14-24-00.jpg"/>